Keisuke Kinoshita: Filmography

-Main themes and style
+Style and themes

-Although not limited to a certain genre, the two main veins of Kinoshita's work were comedy and melodrama.
+Kinoshita's films varied greatly in genre, but the two main veins of Kinoshita's work were comedy and melodrama, and all were marked with sentimentality and a deep sense of purity and beauty.
 A major theme was the depiction of national history in personal terms, chronicling families or communities over a certain span of time.
 Also, his films often concentrated on the sufferings of children in oppressive circumstances, and showed a general sympathy with the socially marginalised.
 Working less on an analytical but an intuitive level, Kinoshita's films showed, according to Alexander Jacoby, an occasional simplicity and naivety, yet in the cases of Twenty-Four Eyes and You Were Like a Wild Chrysanthemum, they were among the most purely moving of Japanese cinema.
 Donald Richie also pointed out the satire and comedy of character in Kinoshita's comedy films, and an emotional earnestness which exceeded sentimentality in his serious films.
 Sometimes critical of his later work, Richie detected an increasing traditionalism in films like The Ballad of Narayama, The River Fuefuki and Scent of Incense.

 Although he often adapted literary works from writers like Tōson Shimazaki, Kunio Kishida and Isoko Hatano, many of his screenplays were based on his original idea.
-Kinoshita explained his prolific output with the fact that he "can’t help it.
+Kinoshita explained his prolific output with the fact that he "can't help it.
 Ideas for films have always just popped into my head like scraps of paper into a wastebasket."
 Some of his scripts were realised by other directors, including the acknowledged directorial debut of actress Kinuyo Tanaka, Love Letter (1953).

 Kinoshita was also an avid stylist who experimented with cinematic form in his films.
 He used expressionist camera angles in Carmen's Innocent Love, daguerreotype-like framing of images in She Was Like a Wild Chrysanthemum, or partial tinting to evoke the impression of Japanese woodblock prints in The River Fuefuki.
 In A Japanese Tragedy, he interspersed newsreel footage, and drew upon kabuki stage effects in The Ballad of Narayama.
 The Snow Flurry told its story in a fragmented, nonlinear manner, preceding the New Wave.

-Influence
+Legacy and cultural impact

+Kinoshita's birth town Hamamatsu established the "Keisuke Kinoshita Memorial Museum" to commemorate him.